 Here are some additional tips to keep in mind as you attempt to sign up for your chosen plan:

-- Consider adding a data plan to an existing cell plan account: If you have an existing cell phone plan with a carrier, check to see if you can add a data-only device to the plan.
+• Consider adding a data plan to an existing cell plan account: If you have an existing cell phone plan with a carrier, check to see if you can add a data-only device to the plan.
 In some cases, you may be able to use a shared data plan for a very inexpensive price.
-I added a device data plan SIM to my existing Verizon shared data cell phone plan for $10 a month.
+I added a data only SIM to my existing Verizon shared data cell phone plan for $10 a month.

 Tips for getting your new plan and SIM card working with your router